The 12 Best LIGHT Taupe & Greige Paint Colors (Benjamin/Sherwin)

-THE MOST POPULAR OFF-WHITE & LIGHT GREIGE & TAUPE COLOURS
+THE MOST POPULAR OFF-WHITE & LIGHT GREIGE/TAUPE COLORS

-With design trends leaning warmer by the day, I’m getting more and more requests for warm paint colours, ESPECIALLY greige and taupe.
+With design trends leaning warmer by the day, I’m getting more and more requests for warm paint colors, ESPECIALLY greige and taupe.

-Does this mean that beige and cream are becoming more popular too?
+Does this mean that beige and cream are popular again?
 YOU BET YOUR BOOTY THEY ARE, but I’ve got other blog posts for those bad boys.
-Today, we’re taking a look at the TOP greige and taupe paint colours for you and your home.
+Today, we’re looking at the top greige and taupe paint colors for you and your home.

 But first…